 Christine A. Dorchak, President and General Counsel

 A co-founder of GREY2K USA Worldwide, Christine Dorchak has extensive professional experience in the animal protection movement.
 Before obtaining her law degree, she worked as Research Director for the New England Anti-Vivisection Society and was the manager of the Ellen Gifford Sheltering Home for Cats in Boston.
 Christine specializes in pari-mutuel law and has drafted laws to successfully prohibit dog racing in several states and countries.
-She has been featured in several national publications including the Huffington Post, American Dog, Fido Friendly and Bostonia and provided commentary pieces for news outlets such as the Miami Herald, Lowell Sun, Chicago Examiner and Lawyer's Weekly.
-A long-distance runner all of her life, she has competed in seven Boston Marathons.
-Christine enjoys spending free time with her four cats and newly adopted greyhound Gina.
+She has been featured in several national publications including the Huffington Post, Forbes, American Dog, Fido Friendly and Bostonia and provided commentary pieces for news outlets such as the Miami Herald, Lowell Sun, Chicago Examiner and Lawyer's Weekly.
+Christine is the co-author with Carey Theil of the forthcoming book, Brooklyn Goes Home.
+A long-distance runner all of her life, she has competed in seven Boston Marathons to date.
 Email email@example.com.

 Eric Jackson, Vice President